-- A description of the methodology and terms employed to conduct the review of the literature itself - A description of the literature pertinent to choices of data collection and analysis - A thematically organized summary of the review of the literature
+- A description of the literature pertinent to choices of data collection and analysis - A thematically organized summary of the review of the literature

 For the purposes of a proposal, the review of literature should focus on the key studies.
 These cannot be determined without extensive review of the literature prior to the preparation of the proposal.
 The review must be sufficiently extensive to insure that all sides of an issue have been researched and that a balanced evaluation of the problem area has been accomplished.
 Because a proposal is limited by space constraints, only the most germane studies should be included.